kabirg/gitlab-setup/gitlab-runner/README.md

 **Steps:**
   - Open a bash session in the runner container:
       > docker exec -it gitlab-runner /bin/bash
-  - Store the cert here:
+  - Store the cert here (make the directory if it doesn't exist):
       > /etc/gitlab-runner/certs/